 - produce to the police if you're stopped

-If you’re caught travelling in a vehicle without wearing a seat belt, and none of the exemptions above apply, you could face a fine of up to £500, as well as three penalty points.
-If you’re driving and carrying a child under the age of 14, without the proper restraint, you could be liable for a fine up to £500 and three penalty points.
+If you're caught traveling in a vehicle without wearing a seat belt, and none of the exemptions above applies, you could face a fine of up to £500, as well as three penalty points.
+If you're driving and carrying a child under the age of 14, without the proper restraint, you could be liable for a fine of up to £500 and three penalty points.

 However, for passengers age 14 and over, given that it is their own responsibility to ensure that they are wearing a seat belt, they themselves may face a fine of up to £500 and can be awarded two penalty points.